PART TWO: IT’S NOT PARANOIA IF THEY’RE REALLY OUT TO GET YOU (OR, STEP-BY-STEP INSTRUCTIONS INCLUDING DISASTER MITIGATION)

 If you did not do step “zero” or step three, you’ve probably ruined the rest of your day.
 Probably your evening, and tomorrow, too.
 But, I can share some hard-won tricks with you.
 There might be other ways, and I welcome feedback in the comments.

-What you need to do is get your hands on a good baseline of the code before the hotfix.
+If you don’t have a checkpoint, what you need to do is get your hands on a good baseline of the code before the hotfix.
 Your best bet for this is to set up a new clean “onebox” dev VM (if you don’t have one on standby) and “get” up to the changeset right before the hotfix.
-Then, unfortunately, you have the tedious work of looking over the changest containing the hotfix; individually reviewing each file; and determining whether it was a newly-added file, or a change to an existing file.

 Of course, if you’re doing all that work, you might want to just abandon your old VM and switch to a new one.
 Your call on what will ruin your day the least.

 Start by rolling back the changeset containing the bad hotfix(es).
 This will give you a “delete” for most of the files in it.
 If you’ve determined that the file did not exist before applying the hotfix, this is just what you want.